Harvesting can damage:

 You do not require consent to fell a tree if the felling is urgent to prevent danger.
 However, you should get advice from the Forestry Commission or your Local Council in Northern Ireland, beforehand.
 You could be prosecuted if it is shown that the tree did not present a real or immediate danger and you may be required to replace it.

-In Scotland you will normally need permission from the Forestry Commission to fell growing trees.
-The Forestry Commission will usually give its permission in the form of a felling licence or an approval under a dedication scheme.
+In Scotland you will normally need permission from the Scottish Forestry to fell growing trees.
+They will usually give its permission in the form of a felling licence or an approval under a dedication scheme.

 In Northern Ireland you should contact the Forest Service for advice on felling.